rdkcentral/firebolt/apis/pr-main/core/Capabilities/index.md

 ### granted

-Returns whether the current App has a user grant for passed capability and role.
+Returns whether or not the user has granted the app with the provided capability and role.
+This will return 'null' if the user has not yet specified whether or not they grant the app with the provided permission, in which case the app can request permission by calling Capabilities.request().

 ```typescript
 function granted(